 SpotMe modules use the concept of semantic versioning for version numbers.

-Using same rules for designating version numbers across modules allows us to know what kind of changes the update is going to bring simply by looking at the version number.
+Using same rules for designating version numbers across modules allows us to know what scale of changes the update is going to bring simply by looking at the version number.

 Every version number at SpotMe consists of three parts (numbers):